-If you are unable to sleep well when you're in the same room as your baby, you could have her sleep in a secure crib in another room.
+If you are unable to sleep well when you're in the same room as your baby, you could have her sleep in a secure crib in another room (see Crib, cradle, and bassinet, page 684).
 The quality of your sleep is very important.